-Failure to complete sanctions assigned or completed on time will result in a \$200 fine posted to the student's account.
-In addition, the same sanctions can be reassigned and required to be completed in order to remain enrolled as a student.
+Failure to complete sanctions assigned, or complete on time, may result in a \$200 fine posted to the student's account.
+Additional sanctions may be assigned and required to be completed in order to remain a Carroll student.
+Failure to complete sanctions may result in a hold on student accounts, and the inability to request transcripts or sign up for additional coursework.